stat545ubc-2021/mini-data-analysis-EL/datateachr-analysis.md

 3. The `msk` dataset is composed of 26 aspects of 10,945 patient enrollments into the MSK-IMPACT tumour sequencing study.
 As the data contains NA values, it is not clean.
+It contains variables describing characteristics of both the patient and the tumour.

 4. The `metastatic_BC` dataset is composed of 29 aspects of 70 patient
     enrollments into a clincial trial for the drugs buparlisib and letrozole in estrogen receptor-positive, metastatic breast cancer.
-    As the data contains NA values, it is not clean.
+    As the data contains NA values, it is not clean.Variables describe both patient and tumour characteristics, with several variables related to relevant aspects and outcomes of the clinical trial.

 From the insights into the dataset that we extracted, I have chosen the `msk` and `metastatic_BC` datasets as they are the only two containing